 - Address explicitly the ground-breaking nature of the project.
 What is the currently intractable research problem?
 What is the core novelty of your approach?
-What will be the main contribution of your project, how will it change the field/open up a new field? - We recommend to explain the "immediate" impact of the project on your field/other fields and also to outline your more long-term-vision beyond the project (e.g. 5-10 years from now). - It should be evident for reviewers that your approach is genuinely novel, timely, and not an incremental extension of (your) previous research. - Explain the unique features and the advantages of your approach compared to competing approaches.
+What will be the main contribution of your project, how will it change the field/open up a new field? - We recommend to explain the "immediate" impact of the project on your field/other fields and also to outline your more long-term vision beyond the project (e.g. 5-10 years from now). - It should be evident for reviewers that your approach is genuinely novel, timely, and not an incremental extension of (your) previous research.
+It should take your research to a higher level. - Explain the unique features and the advantages of your approach compared to competing approaches.